turingschool/backend-curriculum-site/module3/projects/battleshift.md

 Then I should see a unique API key to use for making API calls
 ```

+## Extensions

+* Prevent two players from playing more than one game
+* Create a web interface for the game by consuming your API
+* Use Twilio to send SMS alerts when your opponent makes a move

 ## Evaluation

 Each team should use the rubric below to self assess your project.
 Bring this to the eval with your instructor.
 Be prepared to show examples for each box you check.